e-picas/markdown-extended/README.md

 This way, you may be able to change your Markdown parser without so much work and, I hope so, a better result ;)

-### Command line usage

-A command line interface is proposed in the package running:

-    ~$ ./bin/markdown-extended --help

-The interface allows to parse one or more files, extract some information from sources, write the results in files and some other stuff.

-A full *manpage* should be available in the package:

-    ~$ man ./man/markdown-extended.man

-To re-generate the man-page from file `doc/MANPAGE.md` with the interface itself, run:

-    ~$ ./bin/markdown-extended -f man -o man/markdown-extended.man doc/MANPAGE.md
-    ~$ man ./man/markdown-extended.man

 Open-Source & Community
 -----------------------